Seong Gi-hun: Squid Game season 3

 After the child inherited Jun-hee's number as a player by the VIPs, most of the remaining players began scheming to eliminate the newborn to increase the prize pool.
+The last game was voted to continue and only Gi-hun and Park Min-su voted to terminate whilst the other continued.
 Hwang In-ho, who reveals himself as The Front Man to Gi-hun, makes a proposition to kill the remaining players in their sleep to ensure his and the child's safety, using the knife where he was given the same proposition by Oh Il-nam.
 Although Gi-hun was tempted, he was stopped by a vision of Kang Sae-byeok, who reminded him that it isn't the person he wanted to be, and rejects the proposition, surprising In-ho.

-In the final game of squid, near its climax, he fights with Im Jeong-dae and the O team with the knife to protect the baby, he then engages in a fierce battle with Lee Myung-gi and emerges victorious, with the two falling from the platform, Gi-hun managing to hold on to the edge whilst Myung-gi falls to his death.
+In the final game of squid, near its climax, the first round, Gi-hun is targeted by Im Jeong-dae unaware that they changed their target to Min-su, resulting in the latter's death.
+In the second round Gi-hun gets to know that Lee Myung-gi, Player 333, is the baby's father and together with him fights with Im Jeong-dae and the other finalists with the knife In-ho gave him to protect the baby, he then engages in a fierce battle with Myung-gi in the third and final round and emerges victorious, with the two falling from the platform, Gi-hun managing to hold on to the edge whilst Myung-gi falls to his death.
 However, after recovering himself, Gi-hun realizes that the two of them neglected to press the button which would initiate the game, meaning Myung-gi's death has been in vain.
 The VIPs mistakenly believe he has won, as the last competitor was Jun-hee's baby daughter.
 However, he chooses to jump off the platform to fulfill a promise he made to Jun-hee.
 He declares in his final words that the players were humans, not horses, and jumps off the platform, saving the baby and disproving In-ho's cynical philosophy.
-His sacrifice stuns the VIPs, and inspires No-eul, who was close to commit suicide, to continue living.
-In-ho rescues the baby and leaves as the island's bombs detonate, fulfilling Gi-hun's wish to destroy the Squid Game.
+His sacrifice stuns the VIPs, and inspires No-eul, who was close to committing suicide after killing the Masked Officer and finding out the whereabout of her husband and child, to continue living.
+In-ho rescues the baby and leaves as the island's bombs detonate, fulfilling Gi-hun's wish to destroy the Squid Game and saving the baby and indirectly Gyeong-seok, who had survived by No-eul from the Masked Officer after the revolt.